 Python package management with Conda

 The high availability of packages is also a threat sometimes.
-If a piece of software is developed depending on a package, but this packages changes later on, the code might not work anymore.
-Also, different packages require different dependencies that they are built upon.
-It is important to make sure all these dependencies are working together and that the right versions are used.
+Packages also make use of code and functionality from other packages.
+We call this dependancy.
+If a piece of software is developed depending on a package, but this packages changes later on, the initial piece of software not work anymore.
+Different packages require different dependencies that they are built upon.
+It is important to make sure all these dependencies are working together and that the right versions of the dependencies are used.
 Luckily, a set of tools exist for installing and managing Python packages.
-It is possible to install packages on your main Python installation (called the base python interpreter), but sooner or later you will get conflicting Python packages since packages have varying dependencies and you might have installed several versions of the same package.
+It is possible to install packages on your main Python installation (This main python is called the base python interpreter), but sooner or later you will get conflicting Python packages since packages have varying dependencies and you might have installed several versions of the same package.
 It can even break your system Python interpreter.

-Therefor, we recommend to use a Python package manager that uses of virtual environments, such as Conda or Mamba.
-That way, you can create a separate environment on your machine for each project.
-In these environments, any dependencie of the project, such as software, C libraries or R packages can be installed.
+Therefor, we strongly recommend to use a Python package manager that uses of virtual environments.
+This way, you can create a separate environment on your machine for each project.
+In these environments, any dependency of the project, such as python packages, other software or C libraries can be installed.
 We will use them here for installing Python packages.
 Packages installed in one environment do not interfere with your base Python or with other environments.
-Additionally, it is possible to export and share the requirements for your (open source) project with collaborators or users of your code.
+Additionally, it is possible to export and share a complete list of the requirements for your (open source) project with collaborators or users of your code.
+In this way, collaborators can install the dependencies and start working with your code right away, instead of struggling with dependecies first (this is called Dependency Hell.

 Mamba installation